5-Step Tax-Smart Retirement Income Plan

 If the income generated from Steps 1 through 3 isn’t enough to cover your expenses, you’ll need to sell additional assets to close the gap.
 But which accounts should you tap first—and in what proportion?

-- If you have significant tax-deferred savings, it’s possible that the size of your RMDs could push you into a higher tax bracket once they kick in, especially after accounting for Social Security, pensions, and other income.
-If you suspect this to be the case, you may want to consider drawing down your tax-deferred accounts alongside your taxable savings.
+- If you have significant tax-deferred savings, it’s possible that your RMDs could push you into a higher tax bracket once they kick in, especially after accounting for Social Security, pensions, and other income.
+If you suspect this could be the case, you may want to consider drawing down your tax-deferred accounts and your taxable savings at the same time.

 With this approach, you take withdrawals from both your tax-deferred and taxable accounts in amounts proportionate to their balances.
 For example, say you have $800,000 in a traditional IRA and $200,000 in a brokerage account for a total of $1 million in savings.
-If you require an additional $50,000 in income, you’d take $40,000 (80%) from your tax-deferred IRA and $10,000 (20%) from your taxable brokerage account.
+If you require $50,000 from your portfolio to fund your spending, you’d take $40,000 (80%) from your tax-deferred IRA and $10,000 (20%) from your taxable brokerage account using the tax-efficient withdrawal strategy mentioned above.

 “This strategy can help smooth out the potential spike in income caused by RMDs, which may reduce your total taxes paid in retirement,” Hayden says.
 Distributions from your tax-deferred accounts will be taxed as ordinary income, so the order in which you sell them doesn’t matter from a tax perspective; however, you should still draw them down in a way that maintains your target asset allocation.